-Nowadays, UX is a key factor when it comes about creating/designing a product or system.
-To keep users happy, developers struggle to create a good experience and a better interactivity.
+Nowadays, UX is a key factor when it comes to creating and designing a product or system.
+To keep users happy, developers struggle to create a good experience and better interactivity.

 Notification messages are an important part of the user experience and you can’t afford to omit them.
-A notification alert message should appear every time the user perform important tasks.
+A notification alert message should appear every time the user performs important tasks.

 In this article, you’ll learn how to create some alert messages with CSS3 and jQuery.

-Its purpose is to inform user regarding a relevant matter.
+Its purpose is to inform the user regarding a relevant matter.

 When an operation has failed, the user must be notified.
 For example: “The account couldn’t be deleted.” or “Your settings weren’t saved” etc.

-This type of message notify the user of a condition that might cause a problem in the future.
+This type of message notifies the user of a condition that might cause a problem in the future.

-The success message should be displayed after user successfully performs an action.
+The success message should be displayed after the user successfully performs an action.

-animate-bg, which animate the background diagonal stripes.
-Of course, to see this effect, you should use latest Webkit browsers like Chrome/Safari or Mozilla 5+.
+animate-bg, which animate the CSS gradients background diagonal stripes.
+Of course, to see this effect, you should use the latest Webkit browsers like Chrome/Safari or Mozilla 5+.

 absolute value just for IE6 - as there is no